AgileHealthInsurance Report | 2018-03-08

 However, within the ACA there is a program known as cost-sharing reduction (CSR) payment.
 This program allows consumers with a household income of between 100% and 250% of the federal poverty level to enroll in a Silver tier policy with a cost share of up to 94%, significantly lowering the out of pocket costs for consumers without greatly affecting the monthly premium rates.

 Under the ACA, insurers are supposed to be reimbursed for these additional costs, which in the past years has added up to billions of dollars.
-Congress has objected to these reimbursements and so did not provide funds in the budget to cover CSR.
-Instead, President Obama used his Executive Authority to appropriate the funding for CSR.
+These reimbursements were not funded in the ACA and Congress would not provide funds in the budget to cover CSR so President Obama used his executive authority to fund the CSR.

-In May 2016, a federal judge ruled that President Obama did not have the authority to appropriate funding; funding can only be approved by Congress.
-While the Obama administration appealed the ruling, the case has been paused while the Trump administration considers its next steps.
-If it chooses to drop the appeal, then the ruling will stand and the subsidies will cease unless Congress authorizes them as required by the judge’s ruling.
+In May 2016, a federal judge ruled that President Obama did not have the authority to appropriate funding; funding can only be appropriated by Congress.
+While the Obama administration appealed the ruling, a hearing had not been scheduled during the remaining months of administration’s term.
+Once President Trump took office, his administration decided to not pursue the appeal.

 Short-term insurance has long been seen as an affordable option for those who need quality health insurance, but may not be able to afford the high premiums associated with an ACA approved plan.
 Click Here to learn more about short-term health insurance.